Peter A Allard School of Law

 Associate Professor

-Professor Alexandra Flynn’s teaching and research focus on municipal law and governance, administrative law, property law, and experiential education.
+Professor Alexandra Flynn’s teaching and research focus on municipal law and governance, administrative law, and property law.
 She has published numerous peer-reviewed papers, public reports, media articles, and a book on how cities are legally understood in law and how they govern, including the overlapping geographies and governance of city spaces, and the formal and informal bodies that represent residents.

 View Profile